-Have you ever pulled something out of a forgotten part of your freezer only to find that it was freezer burned?
+Have you ever pulled something out of a forgotten part of your freezer only to find that it was freezer-burned?
 It might seem best to throw it away, but wait, there is some hope even for freezer-burned meat.
-If you prepare it carefully, you can turn freezer burn meat into a clever palatable dish!
+If you prepare it carefully, you can turn freezer-burn meat into a clever palatable dish!

-The good news is, freezer burnt meat is perfectly safe to eat.
+The good news is, that freezer burnt meat is perfectly safe to eat.
 By knowing how to recognize freezer burn, proper preparation, and creative cooking, you can create a meal that tastes delicious and even looks great.

 What Is Freezer Burn And Why It Happens?